A Shift On Maternity ward, Australia 2022

 Emigrating to Oz

-A young couple, Nurse/Midwife and Marine Ecologist, leave cold, rainy Scotland for the sunny climes of sub-tropical Queensland, Australia.
-He likes adventure, change, excitement, she, calm, order, peace and quiet.
+A young couple, Nurse/Midwife and Marine Ecologist, leave cold, rainy Scotland for the sunny climes of sub-tropical Queensland Australia.
+He loves adventure, change, excitement, she loves calm, order, peace and quiet.
+Their bond, an overdeveloped care factor for all living things.

 One small block of land and many animals later, how does it all work out?
-What could possibly go wrong?
+(What could possibly go wrong?)

 Continue reading “Emigrating to Oz”